-The Comprehensive Income and Expenditure Statement on page 19 summarises the total costs of providing services and the income available to fund those services.
-The Board set a net operating expenditure budget for 2019/20 of £4.108m to be funded by requisitions from the two constituent local authorities and the Cabinet Office.
-The budget was based on experience of expenditure and income levels during previous years and included a planned contribution from the Board's reserves of £0.170m.
-In addition to the original budget set, funding was received from the Scottish Government in respect of the Barclay review during 2019/20 (£0.455m) and an increase to the agreed pay award was funded by increased Requisition payments (£0.125m).
+The Comprehensive Income and Expenditure Statement on page 22 summarises the total costs of providing services and the income available to fund those services.
+The Board set a net operating expenditure budget for 2020/2021 of £4.283m to be funded by requisitions from the two constituent local authorities and the Cabinet Office.
+The budget was based on experience of expenditure and income levels during previous years and included a planned contribution from the Board's reserves of £0.175m.
+During the year, this budget was revised to include additional funding received from the Scottish Government (Electoral Registration, Postal Votes, Household Notification and Barclay Review), reduced funding from the Cabinet Office and an increase from Reserves to cover the costs of the office relocation.
+This gives a final budget of £5.033m.

-The Board returned a surplus of income over expenditure of £0.523m for 2019/20 which, compared with the budgeted deficit of £0.170m resulted in an improved position of £0.693m.
+In comparison to this revised 2020/2021 budget, the Board returned a surplus of income over expenditure of £0.180m which, compared with the budgeted deficit of £0.370m, resulted in £0.550m of an improvement in the Board's position.
 This surplus excludes the accounting adjustments relating to pensions and short-term accumulating absences.

-The difference between the net expenditure figure below and that reported in the Comprehensive Income and Expenditure Statement is due to the accounting adjustments, which are analysed in the Expenditure and Funding Analysis on page 18.
+The Table overleaf compares the revised budget of the Board at the 31 March 2021.
+The difference between the net expenditure figure overleaf and that reported in the Comprehensive Income and Expenditure Statement is due to the accounting adjustments, which are analysed in the Expenditure and Funding Analysis on page 21.